 The bookmobile is our mobile branch!
 It's a large vehicle loaded with books you can check out.
 On the bookmobile you can also sign up for a library card, pick up a book you requested through our online catalog, and more.
 Request a visit for your preschool, child care program, or other organization, or catch us at one of our public stops.

-A giant vehicle the size of a large RV, the Tech Mobile is loaded with all sorts of technology that's ready to hit the road.
+A giant vehicle the size of a large yellow school bus or RV, the Tech Mobile is loaded with all sorts of technology that's ready to hit the road.
 It can serve as a mobile hotspot in the community, offer STEAM programming and computer classes, let you host a meeting in our meeting space, and much more!

 Our summer lunch program features nutritious meals and fun activities for children ages 1 to 18.
 Our partner Durham Public Schools (DPS) provides a lunch for each child.
 We serve the lunches at a designated site and present enrichment activities to go with them.
 Lunchtime typically features storytimes, crafts, and/or readings by community members.
 We also offer special programs including science, drama, gardening, games, and music.
 Lunchtime Adventures usually starts about the third week of June and runs until the second or third week of August.

 With support from Duke Pediatrics, we’ve been able to invite parents to participate with their children by having lunch and enjoying the programs.
 Through this Duke partnership, we’ve also started a food pantry that provides weekend sustenance for the families in the program.

 Library Youth Partnership

 High schoolers from Durham Public Schools take the lead in this program promoting literacy and the principles of STEAM (Science, Technology, Engineering, Arts and Math).
 Students selected as youth partners work with the program’s coordinator to select science-based children’s books, turn them into skits, and pair them with related STEAM activities.
 The students then present the skits and activities at various Durham elementary afterschool programs.